 I interviewed several coworkers to understand their interests, what kind of games they liked, what their motivations were.
 We created several flows and did user tests to understand how the product would work and how we could put together a simulation that looks as real as possible.
 The process became more focused on the business with the objective of achieving a prototype for the GDC.
 So, we set 3 main goals.

 It had a sensor that counted the laps to simulate the speed in the game.
-A lap counter composed by a magnet and an Arduino mega, a bluetooth module and a lithium battery.
+A lap counter composed of a magnet and an Arduino Mega, a Bluetooth module and a lithium battery.
 We decided to use a pedal instead of a bike because it was easy to transport abroad.

 I had one big learning from this process: